Salute to my father: Part III

 Mr. Blumstain became my mentor.
 He taught me the finest of good friendship.

 When I entered Georgetown University after Fryeburg, I worked for his company during the summer break.
 I asked him for an advance pay so I would help for the plane fare of my friend, Benjamin Dugbe, who encouraged and helped me to enter CWA.
-Ben was awarded admission at Georgetown but did not have the airfare to travel to the US.
+Ben gained admission at Georgetown but did not have the airfare to travel to the US.
 Mr. Blumstain volunteered to give me the money from his own pocket.
-He then gave me this advice.
+He then gave me this piece of advice:

 "Do not ask your friend to pay you back the money.
 Tell him when he is capable in the future to assist a person financially, he should not ask to be paid back.
 He should tell the person to do the same.
-In that way, we can help create a community of givings and not a society that just recieves".
+In that way, we can help create a community of givings and not a society that just receives."

 That was good advice, a philosophy of giving and caring.
-I make that a part of my principle.
+I made that a part of my principles.

 I completed Georgetown and later went on to finish my Master’s degree from the University of the District of Columbia.
 After working for federal and local governments and the private sector, I started a small business in Washington, DC.
-Things went fine.
+Things were okay.

 Fatherhood

 One day while on a trip in New York, I received a call from a friend.
 She asked for a favor for me to take in three little girls.
-She explained that the girls’ mother travelled to Africa and while there, the family fell back on their morgage in Maryland and ended up losing their house.
+She explained that the girls’ mother travelled to Africa and while there, the family fell back on their mortgage in Maryland and ended up losing their house.
 The children, having no place to stay, were taken to their uncle in Chicago.
 But the uncle refused them, demanding money from the mother as a condition to take the children.

 My friend and an older sister of the children decided to return them for fear that imposing the children on the uncle could possibly lead to mistreatment of the children.
 She asked for my consideration and goodwill.
 I agreed, but was afraid that as a single man, taking care of three little girls would be a problem.
 My friend had my house key so I told her to bring the children.

 The children living with me changed my life.
 I became an instant parent/guardian, a different world.
 The oldest, Celue, was about 12 years old, the second, Tdisho, was around 10 and the youngest, Kathy, was 7 or 8 when they came to live with me.
 Their mother cooperated for the court to make me their legal guardian.
 They are the children of the late Samuel K. Doe, former president of Liberia.
-Being kids, they long for thier father.
-I did not try to take their dad’s place, did not try to compete with him or try to impress the children by attempting to do what was financially infeasible for me.
-Two of their brothers, Roland and Varneh, moved with us briely later.
-The third brother, Samuel Doe Jr., the oldest boy, stayed for few days and departed for Africa to join their mother.
+Being kids, they longed for thier father.
+I did not try to take their dad’s place, did not try to compete with him or try to impress the children by attempting to do what was financially not possible for me.
+Two of their brothers, Roland and Varneh, moved with us briefly later.
+The third brother, Samuel Doe Jr., the oldest boy, stayed for a few days and departed for Africa to join their mother.

 Adjusting was not easy.
 It had been a while since I physically parented a child.
 My biological daughter’s mother and I divorced many years ago and I had been a bachelor for about 20 years.
 Moreover, the kids did not know me.
 I was a total stranger.
-They missed thier father and mother.
+They missed their father and mother.
 I understood that.
 They were girls and I did not know how to handle things regarding females, little girls.
-Going to the store to buy their stockings and other female things was embarrasing.
+Going to the store to buy their stockings and other female things was embarrassing.
 But my friend was around to assist when needed.

 We gradually adjusted to each other.
 We lived as a family.
-We had touch and happy times.
-We lost our first apartment in fashionable Dupont Circle community because we had a dog, which we were keeping temporily for my friend.
+We had tough and happy times.
+We lost our first apartment in fashionable Dupont Circle community because we had a dog, which we were keeping temporarily for my friend.
 But we moved to a bigger apartment on 16 Street NW, DC.
 With the help of God, I was able to provide for them throughout.
 They attended Summer camps, each had a bank account for emergency; and we went on trips, including Disney Land and Universal Studio.

-From elementary schools, they went to good universities, including Pen State and University of Pittsburg.
+From elementary schools, they went to good universities, including Penn State and University of Pittsburg.
 Celue spent a semester in Switzerland as part of her university program.
 Her main college, CW Post University, is located in New York.
 Taking them back to school, driving long hours and distances, though tiring, was also fun.

 For break, I sent them individually to spend holidays away.
 Kathy went to UK to spent time with her mother who was visiting the area.
 Tdisho went to Georgia to visit a daughter of my friend Sandra.
-Celue, who was already in Europe, visited other European countries for field trip.
+Celue, who was already in Europe, visited other European countries as field trips.
 They needed the break and I did too.

 Parenting children is challenging.
-You have to balance things, never try to take side.
-Favouriting one over the others is wrong and dangerous.
-They look up to you for guardiance.
+You have to balance things, never try to take sides. preferring one over the others is wrong and dangerous.
+They look up to you for guidance.
 You must treat all equally.
 Be fair and be firm.
 I had home rules.
-For instance, they were forbade from engaging in boyfriend-girlfriend intermate relation while in high school.
-They asked why?
+For instance, they were told not to engage in in boyfriend-girlfriend intimate relations while in high school.
+They asked why.
 I explained, though they viewed the rule to be unfair.
 But that was my rule.
-I was the head of the househood.
+I was the head of the household.
 They appreciated that later.
 I also told them not to lie, always tell the truth, be fair in dealing with people and be honest.

 Each of the girls was unique and had individual behavior.
 Kathy was closer, has lots of feelings, liked attention and liked to be the star.
-I watched her sing Mariah Carey’s song "Hero" on stage with a scholmate, she was remarkable.
+I watched her sing Mariah Carey’s song "Hero" on stage with a schoolmate, she was remarkable.
 She did not see her dad.
 She was a baby when he passed.
 She would hold my hands when we walked.
-One day while walking I asked what is her greatest wish?
+One day while walking I asked what is her greatest wish.
 She replied, "I wish my father were alive".
 That was touching!

-She was fistic, describing herself as Mike Tyson when she was in a fight.
+She was aggressive, describing herself as Mike Tyson when she was in a fight.
 She was her own person.
-I was proud when one of her college professors told me of her execellent performance in class.
-"Kathy is a good student, she writes well".
-He ended.
+I was proud when one of her college professors told me of her excellent performance in class.
+"Kathy is a good student, she writes well", he said.

 Tdisho liked baking, making cakes for others’ birthdays and for dessert.
-She liked cooking, boasting of her cooking skill.
+She liked cooking, boasting of her cooking skills.
 On one of her birthdays, I ordered a cake for her but forgot to pick it up on my way home.
 She was mad, and she was right.
 Her point was that she can bake cake for others’ birthday but for her birthday, no one had a cake for her.
 I went for the cake immediately.

 When she ever got mad, she would cook or make her food tasteless.
-So we did not allow her to cook when she was vexed.
-Tdisho was also a good student and won awards: She won a competition by reading Lincoln Gettysburg address in Spanish against a Spanish born and speaking student.
+So we did not allow her to cook when she was angry.
+Tdisho was also a good student and won awards: She won a competition by reading Lincoln’s Gettysburg address in Spanish against a Spanish born and speaking student.
 She won a mock court case as a project for students wanting to be lawyers.

 She would tell her siblings that she was my favorite.
 "Uncle Kiah, I’m your favorite right?
 "All you girls are my favorites", I would reply.

 Celue, the oldest, resisted in the beginning.
 She was close to her father.
-She refused to give me a father day card the first year they came to reside with me.
-She voiced that she has one father and that father has died.
+She refused to give me a Father’s Day card the first year they came to reside with me.
+She said that she only had one father and that her father had died.
 Her oldest sister, Veronica disciplined her for the behavoir.
-Celue soon came around, becoming my right hand person, taking leadership of things, including cooking, preparing grocery list, home shopping and budgeting.
+Celue soon came around, becoming my right hand person, taking leadership of things, including cooking, preparing grocery lists, home shopping and budgeting.
 Veronica was supportive and continues to be supportive of me.

 Celue’s college senior thesis was excellent.
 She did a documentary of the relationship between a father and daughter.
 The project entailed interviews with families, with fathers and daughters.
 She documented their stories and showed how the relation impacted the daughters.
 At the end of the project , she narrated her own story and honored me.
-I almost shared tears when I saw the video.
-The documentary, entitled, Daddy’s Girl, is a master piece.
-A TV station wanted to interview her and air the documentary on father day special.
+I almost shed tears when I saw the video.
+The documentary, entitled, Daddy’s Girl, is a masterpiece.
+A TV station wanted to interview her and air the documentary as a Father’s Day special.

-I wanted the girls to study law.
-They were good at debating, presenting their argument and analyzing and dissecting opposing view.
+I wanted the girls to study Law.
+They were good at debating, presenting their argument and analyzing and dissecting opposing views.
 But they had other career desires.
-You can not impose your own interest on kids.
+You cannot impose your own interest on kids.
 They must dream their own dreams.
 They must decide what they want to be.
 You just have to direct and guide them.

 The children are now adults.
 They live on their own.
 Celue and Tdisho are mothers now.
-Kathy is managing a major restuarant in Washington, DC.
+Kathy is managing a major restaurant in Washington, DC.
 They are doing well; I am happy for them.
 I thank God for everything.
 I hope that one day they would give back to their communities, to Liberia or humanity.
-I hope that they would make a difference in the life of a child, not just their, but a child or children not related to them.
+I hope that they would make a difference in the life of a child, not just theirs, but a child or children not related to them.
 I pray also that they would be unselfish, caring about others, being fair, having honesty and integrity.
 I get disappointed though, when things do not look right and are detoured.

 The Gracious Hands of God

 God has been with me.
 He has been good to me and has come to my aid when I called on him.
-I will tell you some of God gracious hands since the children came to live with me.
+I will tell you some of God’s gracious hands since the children came to live with me.
 I have told some of the stories as testimonies of God grace.

 One day while sitting in my office, the phone rang.
 The person on the line asked to talk to me.